 Add the beaten eggs to the greens.
 Add a little water to the egg bowl to wash out any remaining egg.
 Add this to the bowl with the greens

-Add the salt, trahana, feta, EVOO and the dill and mix well
+Add the trahana, feta, EVOO and the dill and mix well

 Preparing the paspaliara...

-Baste the base of a medium sized round baking dish (with an internal diameter of 30-32cm) with the butter (do not substitute the butter with olive oil, as the crust at the base of the paspaliara will not form)
+Using your fingers, spread the butter evenly across the entire base of a medium sized, heavy-based baking dish (with an internal diameter of 30-32cm) The butter layer will be quite thick.
+(Do not substitute the butter with olive oil, as the crust at the base of the paspaliara will not form)

 Add 1 1⁄2 cups of the polenta evenly across the base of your baking dish (hold on to the sides of your baking dish and shake it gently to even out the polenta)